Meet our Staff

 Associate Program Officer

-Krystal Villanosa serves as an internal grant reviewer across all of Spencer's major grant programs.
+Krystal Villanosa serves as an internal grant reviewer across all of Spencer's grant programs.

 Krystal Villanosa studies educational practitioners' conceptions of equity, with a focus on informal learning environments and organizational settings.
 In her recent work, she has examined how museum practitioners discursively position the minoritized communities they seek to engage.
 Her research also examines the consequences of practitioners' beliefs and attitudes about equity on designing for educational equality (or remediating educational inequality).
 Prior to pursuing her doctoral studies at Northwestern University in the Learning Sciences, she worked in the Field Museum's education department, overseeing the development and implementation of STEM-focused digital learning programs for youth.
 Across her career, Krystal has heavily engaged in research design, program design and evaluation, grant writing and reviewing, strategic planning, and budget management.